 Engineers can use this to see the completion time and plan the next actions, or to even increase the efficiency in their production.

-Here’s a scenario many engineers will be familiar with.
+If you want to understand what real-time IoT data can do for your 3D printing operations, think of the following scenario.
 You launch a print job on a Friday, and the following Monday you discover that the job has failed due to a problem with the printer or the slice file.
 You're dealing with material waste in addition to the time lost while the machine was idle.

 Now imagine that you can learn about the problem as soon as it emerges, and immediately implement changes to get the printer up and running again.
 That’s what IoT makes possible.